 The Company has notified Nasdaq of the Offering.
-The Company has also given notice to list the Offered Shares, the Warrant Shares, the Over-Allotment Shares, the Over-Allotment Warrant Shares and the Agent Warrant Shares on the CSE.
+The Company has also given notice to list the Offered Shares, the Warrant Shares, the Over-Allotment Shares on the CSE.
 Listing will be subject to our fulfillment of all the requirements of Nasdaq and the CSE.
 There can be no assurance that the securities offered pursuant to this Prospectus Supplement will be accepted for listing on Nasdaq or the CSE.
-There is no existing trading market through which the Warrants or the Over-Allotment Warrants offered under this Offering may be sold and purchasers may not be able to resell such Warrants or Over-Allotment Warrants purchased.
-In addition, the Company does not plan on making an application to list the Warrants or the Over-Allotment Warrants offered under this Offering on the CSE, Nasdaq or any other securities exchange or other trading system.
-This may affect the pricing of such Warrants or Over-Allotment Warrants in the secondary market, the transparency and availability of trading prices, the liquidity of such Warrants or Over-Allotment Warrants or Ov
+There is no existing trading market through which the Warrants or the Over-Allotment Warrants offered under this Offering may be sold and purchasers may not be able to resell such Warrants or Over-Allotment Warrants or other trading system.
+This may affect the pricing of such Warrants or Over-Allotment Warrants or the GSE.
+Nasdaq or any other securities exchange or other trading system.
+This may affect the pricing of such Warrants or Over-Allotment Warrants in the secondary market, the transparency and availability of trading prices, the liquidity of such Warrants or Over-Allotment Warrants or Over-Allotment Warrants or Over-Allotment Warrants and the extent of issuer regulation.
+No assurances can be given that a market for trading in such Warrants will develop or as to the liquidity of any such market.
+See "Risk Factors - Risks Related to the Warrants".